AppliedEnergistics/Applied-Energistics-2/README.md

 ## License

 Applied Energistics 2 is (c) 2013 - 2014 AlgorithmX2 and licensed under LGPL v3.
 See the LICENSE.txt for details or go to http://www.gnu.org/licenses/lgpl-3.0.txt for more information.
+Textures and Models are licensed under Creative Commons 3.

 ## Downloads